-Rich and flavorful hamburger soup combines hearty ground beef with onion, celery, potatoes and mixed vegetables in a tasty tomato-based broth!
+Hamburger soup combines hearty ground beef with onion, celery, potatoes, and mixed vegetables in a tasty tomato-based broth!
 This easy-to-make one-pot dinner is a classic comfort food recipe that is always satisfying!
+Plus, the leftovers taste even better the next day once all the flavors have melded together!

 This amazing hamburger soup is exactly what you need in the midst of dropping temperatures and shorter days.
 It’s full of rich and flavorful broth that's combined with deliciously spiced beef.
 Add in loads of good-for-you veggies and you have a soup that is as amazing the next day as it is when freshly made!